Structure, Sex, and Strength and Knee and Hip Kinematics During Landing

 CONCLUSIONS: Asymmetry of unilateral hip rotation, sex, and hip strength were associated with kinematic components of medial knee collapse.

 Howard, Jennifer S.; Fazio, Melisa A.; Mattacola, Carl G.; Uhl, Timothy L.; and Jacobs, Cale A., "Structure, Sex, and Strength and Knee and Hip Kinematics During Landing" (2011).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 2.